Using WordPress: many rewards, but a few risks

 WordPress was born to serve bloggers and it has certainly served them honorably.
-But since the open-source software was launched in 2003, it has evolved into a fabulously functional platform that supports 40% of all websites worldwide.
-Simple enough for beginners, it also offers a wealth of features, from award-worthy graphic design to e-commerce tools.
+But since the open-source software was launched in 2003, it has evolved into a fabulously functional platform that supports 42.3% of all websites worldwide.
+Simple enough for beginners, using WordPress offers a wealth of features, from award-worthy graphic design to e-commerce tools.
 And new plugins are added, seemingly daily, by creative contributors.

 How well does WordPress protect you against cyberattacks?
-Let’s take a look at how the platform stacks up against similar products and how you can minimize risk if you decide to build your site using this powerful tool.
+Let’s look at how the platform stacks up against similar products and how you can minimize risk if you build your site using this powerful tool.

 In 2020, a coordinated attack that affected some 2000 WordPress sites made headlines.
 Discovered by Sucuri, a company that offers a range of monitoring and website security products, the assault drove WordPress users to scam sites, fake surveys and giveaways, and bogus Adobe Flash downloads.
-Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org, the company that owns WordPress.
+Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org.